-- 1. The parents of the student will be notified by telephone on the day the penalty is imposed. - 2.
-The student will be released early from school only in the custody of parents or a legal guardian.
-Otherwise, the student will be sent home at the usual time by normal means. - Under no circumstances can a suspended student be on any Rock Hill Schools campus or utilize school transportation during the suspension days. - 4.
-A student may be suspended for no more than 10 school days for any one offense unless expulsion proceedings are taking place.
+- The parents of the student will be notified by telephone on the day the penalty is imposed. - The student will be released early from school only in the custody of parents or a legal guardian.
+Otherwise, the student will be sent home at the usual time by normal means. - Under no circumstances can a suspended student be on any Rock Hill Schools campus or utilize school transportation during the suspension days.